BigNoid/script.skinshortcuts/README.md

 - Label change - GUI 308's label (32028) has changed from "Reset shortcuts" to "Restore shortcuts" to highlight additional functionality.
 [Read how to override](./resources/docs/started/Management Dialog.md#always-reset-shortcuts-with-gui-308)
 - Remove requirement to include an `<action>` element and the `group=` attribute in a global action override.
 - Behaviour change - when overriding actions, any action specified in the .DATA.xml file or by an additional shortcut will still by applied to the shortcut

-#### Version 0.6.0 - repo version

- - Add additional actions on a per-menu basis
- - Ability to define default folder for thumbnail selection
- - Custom properties based on patterns
- - Ability to build skin xml elements for menu or other items based off of menu items from templates
- - New widget selection with option to choose from library nodes, add-on nodes, playlists and sources
- - Ability to specify which grouping of available shortcuts will be able to be selected by user
- - Ability to provide a global override

 ## With Thanks - Because their names don't deserve to be at the bottom :)